alexwems1/Insured-Analysis/README.md

 # Insured-Analysis

-The code is avaible in the `lol.R` file.
+The code is avaible in the `Insured-Analysis.R` file.

 With a series of data which correspond to the claims of an insurer in Monterrey.
 It is to analyze and combine the risks of the insurer’s